 Climate change, new environmental technologies, and energy and water sustainability are cultural and political challenges, not just technical issues.
 Solving our human-environment challenges requires integrated solutions that require citizens to be informed about environmental issues and motivated to make change.

-However, little is known about how education systems are – and could be – influencing sustainability.
+Given mounting public support for mitigating the effects of climate change, education sectors in nations throughout the world will be increasingly expected to align policy to address sustainability challenges.
+However, little is known about how education systems are – and could be – influencing sustainability and climate action.
 Existing research on sustainability policy and practice in education is scarce, uncoordinated, and regional.

 The Sustainability Education and Policy Network (SEPN), an international network of researchers and organizations advancing sustainability in education policy and practice, emerged in response to these knowledge gaps.
-SEPN is hosted at the Sustainability Education Research Institute (SERI), located at the University of Saskatchewan in Canada, and funded by $2 million in Social Sciences and Humanities Research Council (SSHRC) funding and $1 million in matching funds from partners and contributors.
+SEPN is hosted at the Sustainability Education Research Institute (SERI), located at the University of Saskatchewan in Canada, and was established with $3 million in funding from the Canadian Social Sciences and Humanities Research Council (SSHRC), as well as through generous funding from our partner organizations.

-- Maximize two-way flow of knowledge between researchers and non-academic partners
+- Maximize the two-way flow of knowledge between researchers and non-academic partners

-- Develop rigorous comparative, evidenced-based understandings of sustainability in education policy and internationally, nationally, and regionally
+- Develop rigorous comparative, evidenced-based understandings of sustainability in education policy internationally, nationally, and regionally

 - Mobilize research-based evidence to diverse stakeholders and decision-makers